Uncertainty-aware data assimilation through variational inference

 \section{Abstract}

 Data assimilation, consisting in the combination of a dynamical model with a set of noisy and incomplete observations in order to infer the state of a system over time, involves uncertainty in most settings.
 Building upon an existing deterministic machine learning approach, we propose a variational inference-based extension in which the predicted state follows a multivariate Gaussian distribution.
-Using the chaotic Lorenz-96 dynamics as a testing ground, we show that our new model enables to obtain nearly perfectly calibrated predictions, and can be integrated in a wider variational data assimilation pipeline in order to achieve greater benefit from increasing lengths of data assimilation windows.
+Using the chaotic Lorenz-96 dynamics as a testing ground, we show that our new model provides well calibrated predictions, and can be integrated in a wider variational data assimilation pipeline in order to achieve greater benefit from longer data assimilation windows.
 Our code is available at \url{https://github.com/anthony-frion/Stochastic_CODA}.